EvokeMadness/gear-box/README.md

 ### Notes

 - Two models are provided and are labeled '6 mm' and '7 mm' accordingly.
 This refers to the diameter of the hole in which your magnets rest.
-If you are using leftover magnets from a Klicky Probe mod I suggest that you use the '6 mm' variant.
+If you are using leftover magnets from a Klicky Probe mod, I suggest that you use the '6 mm' variant.
 However, it is still best for you to confirm the actual diameter of your magnets.

 ## Assembly